 Download & Other Tools

 - Footnote: Data are not seasonally adjusted.
 The labor force includes all persons ages 16 and older who are employed or unemployed.
 For definitions and additional information, see the California Employment Development Department's and Bureau of Labor Statistics's glossaries.
-Data are displayed for geographies with at least 10,000 people based on 2014 population estimates.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 people unemployed.
+Data are displayed for sub-county geographies with at least 10,000 people based on 2017 population estimates.
+The notation S refers to data that have been suppressed because there were fewer than 20 unemployed persons.
 N/A means that data are not available.
 Some regions listed are Census Designated Places (CDPs), such as East Los Angeles; CDPs are communities within the unincorporated part of a county.

 - Measures of Unemployment on Kidsdata.org